 The Asics GEL Cumulus is an excellent choice for runners who are looking for a comfortable, lightweight running shoe.
 The cushioning in the heel and forefoot provides a great deal of support and shock absorption, making it great for long runs and trail running.

 They don’t consider this their most cushioned shoe, that distinction now goes to the new Superblast.
-I’ve only stuck with the Cumulus here because it’s still such an incredibly popular shoe and the Superblast is a unisex and maximal shoe which doesn’t always fit everyone as well.
+I’ve only stuck with the Cumulus here because it’s still such an incredibly popular shoe and the Superblast and far pricier.

 Listen, I like a good cushioned shoe and this one fits the bill.
 It’s become one of my go to long run shoes.

-I’ve actually gone through 3 pairs of this shoe in the last few years.
-The rave reviews make complete sense to me as someone who likes a similar, but slightly less cushioned shoe with the the Nike Epic React that I wore on repeat for years.
+I’ve actually gone through 5 pairs of this shoe in the last few years in various models.
+The rave reviews make complete sense to me as someone who likes a good max cushioned shoe on long run days.
+The 14 definitely feels a little softer than some previous models, so you aren’t getting that energy return, but lots of cushion.

-- See my full review of the New Balance 1080 v13
+- See my full review of the New Balance 1080 v14

 Carbon Fiber Plate Shoes